zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

     > **Tip:** The last created PO should generally be the top one in the list.

 5. Validate the PO Status.
-If it's *Open* then the Business Event has occured.
+If it's *Open* then the Business Event has occurred.
     > **Note:** If PO has another Status, such as *Pending Approval*, then wait a couple of minutes and keep refreshing the page until the desired PO Status appears.